deislabs/bindle/docs/webassembly.md

 The most important detail of this example is that the Bindle invoice provided sufficient information for the runtime to determine how to execute this.

 > This design does not dictate that an aggregate application can have only one entrypoint.
 When there are multiple entrypoints, the runtime is free to choose which to execute.

+### How `example/weather` uses `example/libalmanac`

+In this example, the `libalmanac.wasm` file comes from `example/libalmanac/5.1.31`.
+In example 1.a, we covered how library modules are declared.
+Here, the `origin` label points to the upstream library module so that an auditing agent has a way of tracing provenance.

+In the behind-the-scenes process, the `example/weather` developer fetched the `example/libalmanac` module, including it in their application.
+Upon producing the `example/weather/0.1.0` invoice, the developer included the `libalmanac.wasm` parcel into this invoice.
+It is up to tools which parcels are placed into the invoice.
+So, for example, tooling may also include the `libalmanac.witx` file as well.
+The important criterion is that the invoice should contain all of the parcels required to run the application.

+A WITX file may be valuable in some cases, and thus may be included.
+However, it may prove superfluous, as (a) the Invoice itself is a statement of compatibility, and the runtime does not need to ensure that the included parcels are compatible, and
+(b) the information present in the WITX may be compiled into the module itself.
+But a decision as to what is best is left to runtime implementations, and makes no practical difference in the guidance offered in this document.

+> Note that because of signing and hashing, `origin` cannot be forged to point to the wrong origin.
+See the [label specification](./label-spec.md) and the [invoice specification](./invoice-spec.md) for details on how this functions.

 ## Example 4: Remote execution of a library